 §2016 ADA Primary Care Abridged Standards Of Care 2016- A summary of key points and updates in the yearly publication by the American Diabetes Association.

 §Screening and Diagnosis of Diabetes Mellitus 2017 – One page cheat sheet that summarizes screening, risk status and diagnostic criteria for diabetes.

 § AACE Comprehensive Diabetes Management Algorithm 2013 » A slide set summary of the ACE/AACE Statement by an American Association of Clinical Endocrinologists/American College of Endocrinology Consensus Panel on Type 2 Diabetes Mellitus.
-Encourage all those planning to take CDE® exam to review this info carefully.
+Encourage all those planning to take CDCES® exam to review this info carefully.

 § Management of Hyperglycemia in Type 2 Diabetes – 2015 Update – A Patient Centered Approach » This hyperglycemia roadmap was developed in collaboration by the American Diabetes Association and the European Association for the Study of Diabetes.
 An excellent review of the importance of creating an individualized approach to manage hyperglycemia.
 Includes data on how education, MNT, exercise AND diabetes pharmacologic therapy are important tools in lowering and maintaining glucose levels.
 Published in Diabetes Care, Jan 2015